The Cost of a Free Lunch: Evidence from U.S. Derivatives Markets: Path-Risk Term and Regression Specification

-The baseline is a pooled regression combining both markets.
-Its purpose is to identify the average structure of the GBM term common to SPX and RUT and to separate mean-level differences via a market dummy.
-The estimation sample is restricted to observations with at least one month to maturity.
+The baseline specification pools SPX and RUT to estimate the average GBM structure common to both markets, while allowing a mean-level difference through an SPX dummy.
+The estimation sample is restricted to observations with at least one month to maturity: